-Do always use a fireguard complying with BS 8423 for the protection of young children, the elderly or infirm.
+Do always use a fireguard complying with BS 8423 for the protection of young children, the elderly, infirm or pet animals.

 Do wait three minutes before attempting to relight if the fire is switched off or the flames are extinguished for any reason.
-(Your fire is fitted with a safety device that will automatically shut off the gas supply to the fire, if for any reason, the flame goes out) Do get advice about the suitability of any wall covering near your fire.
+(Your fire is fitted with a safety device that will automatically shut off the gas supply to the fire if the flame goes out for any reason).
+Do get advice about the suitability of any wall covering near your fire.
 Soft wall coverings (e.g. embossed vinyl, etc.) which have a raised pattern are easily affected by heat.
 They may, therefore, scorch or become discoloured when close to a heating appliance.
 Please bear this in mind whenever you are considering redecorating.
 Do provide a minimum side clearance as detailed below: